 Our Career Services Department provides one-on-one placement assistance, resume workshops, mock interviews and more.
 We actively assist all students and alumni in pursuing their professional goals.

-*Veteran placement percentage of 97% based on 29 veteran graduates eligible for employment for all PIA campuses between July 1, 2014 to June 30, 2015.
+*Veteran employment percentage of 98.36% based on 61 veteran graduates eligible for employment from all PIA campuses between January 1, 2014 to December 31, 2015.

 Approved for VA Benefits

 PIA Campuses are approved to receive the following VA Education Benefits: